Therapy for pregnancy, postpartum, matrescence, and beyond

 Frequently Asked Questions

-• I accept CareOregon OHP for clients in the Portland metro (Clackamas, Multnomah, and Washington counties).
+• Oregon: I accept CareOregon OHP for clients in the Portland metro (Clackamas, Multnomah, and Washington counties).

 • I offer therapy to individual adults and couples.